themandalore/Photocoin/README.md

 #### Photocoin Structure

-Each tokenized photograph has 2 params to specify itself.
+Each tokenized photograph has 5 params to specify itself.

-    Pet {
+    struct Photo {
-    kind, // the type of pets
-    genes, // the unique genetic ID to specify visibility of pet birthTime // the time creating pet
-    }

-    e.g.
-    kind - string variable("turtle")
-    genes - string variable ("??????")
-A proprietary algorithm creates this string birthtime - Unix timestamp (1519928045) of when the pet is born
+        string name;//Name of photograph
+        string photographer;//Name of photographer
+        bytes32 photoHash; //Hash of photo
+        uint256 isenNumber;// The unique ISEN number
+        uint64 uploadTime;// The timestamp from the block when this came into existence }

 ### Functions and Variable